auth0/auth0-PHP/UPGRADE.md

 }
 ```

-Alternatively, you can achieve the same results with the native PSR-7 standard API without using the HttpResponse helper:
+Alternatively, you can achieve the same results with the native PSR-7 standard API without using the `HttpResponse` utility class:

 ```PHP
 use Auth0\SDK\Auth0;